 Technology-Related Professional Development

-The superintendent shall plan a program of technology-enabled professional development that prepares the instructional staff for utilizing digital tools and resources.
-Professional development shall emphasize technology integration and continuous improvement, including the use of ongoing technology-integrated, online-learning activities throughout the course of study.
+The superintendent shall plan a program of professional development for digital teaching and learning that prepares administrators, teachers, coaches, school library media coordinators and technical support staff to utilize digital tools and resources in accordance with the N.C.
+Digital Learning Competencies for Teachers and Administrators.
+Professional development shall emphasize technology integration and continuous improvement, including the use of ongoing technology-integrated, online-learning activities throughout the course of study and the provision of personalized learning.
 Professional development shall also address the ethical, legal and practical issues related to social networking and mobile devices in the classroom and other topics deemed necessary by the superintendent or technology director.
+To the extent possible, job-specific professional development opportunities should be made available, as well as professional development that is personalized to meet the needs of individual staff.

 School improvement teams should identify any staff development appropriations for technology-related professional development in their school improvement plans.
 The superintendent and technology director should assist schools in coordinating staff development needs as provided in policy 1610/7800, Professional and Staff Development.